armory/docs/content/en/docs/spinnaker-install-admin-guides/Secrets/secrets-vault.md

 {{% alert title=Note %}}Vault Enterprise Namespaces is a Vault Enterprise feature.
 Want to see support for more Vault Enterprise features?
 Let us know at <https://feedback.armory.io>. {{% /alert %}}

 Armory Spinnaker's Vault integration supports Vault namespaces.
 You can auth to the root namespace, but query secrets from a different namespace.
 Do not use the namespace parameter.
-Spinnaker calls Vault APIs using the combination of `<secretEngine>/<path>` (Key/Value version2 secrets engine) and `<secretEngine>/data/path` (Key/Value version1 secrets engine).
+Spinnaker calls Vault APIs using either `<secretEngine>/<path>` (Key/Value version2 secrets engine) or `<secretEngine>/data/path` (Key/Value version1 secrets engine).

+Refer to secrets in a specific namespace with the following:

 ```yaml
 encrypted:vault!e:<secretEngine>/<path>!p:<path/to/secret>